-The tribute on a memorial for the Sheppard family is timeless: 'Rich in good works, ready to distribute, willing to communicate.'
+The tribute on another memorial for the Sheppard family is timeless: 'Rich in good works, ready to distribute, willing to communicate.'

+TO DEEP THANKFULNESS TO

+ALMIGHTY GOD FOR THE LIFE OF

+ALBERT WALLINGTON

-ALMIGHTY GCD FOR THE LIFE OF ALMIGHTY GCD FOR THE LIFE OF ALBERT WALLINGTON FOR 16 YEARS WARDEN OF THIS CHURCH BORN FUNE 23P 1847.
+HOR IS YEARS WARDEN OF THIS CHURCH

+BORN HINE 23PP 1847.
 AT REST FEB.
+27 TO 1923

-27 14 1923.
-THE CAR FURNISHINGS FOR THE CHAPEL HAVE BEEN PROVIDED BY HIS SISTERS.
+THE OAK FURNISHINGS FOR THE CHAPEL

+HAVE FEEN PROVIDED BY HIS SISTERS.

 A panel dedicated to the Sheppard family mentions the youngest daughter of George and Mary and their third daughter Elizabeth, as well as their youngest son, Alfred Byard.